 While the OCRF has significant community reach and remains a major funding body for ovarian cancer research, we are staffed by a very small team of six.
-By having a small, agile and cross-skilled team, we continue to ensure that there is a sustainable and generous funding pool for our researchers and research institutes to access.
+By having a small, agile and cross-skilled team, we continue to ensure that there is a sustainable and generous funding pool for our researchers to access.

 With a wealth of knowledge and experience across the public sector and as a Director for several boards, Lucinda is well poised to lead the OCRF team.